WordPress/wordcamp.org/.docker/readme.md

 * Make sure WP is running the latest branch, and the database schema has been updated.
 * Make sure there isn't anything sensitive in the database.
 Scrub anything that is.

 Then you can run `bash /var/scripts/database.sh clean-export`.
-It will automatically strip all post revisions and transients from the database before dumping it into the **wordcamp_dev.sql** provision file.
+It will automatically strip all post revisions, trashed posts, and transients from the database before dumping it into the **wordcamp_dev.sql** provision file.